Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color.md

 <!-- Boosted mod -->
 ## Orange's colors

+{{< callout info >}}
+This page is an adaptation of the Bootstrap documentation.
+{{< /callout >}}

+This first part is about the colors that are dynamic depending on the used theme.
+The variables They are the variables you should be using inside your project.

 ### Theme colors

 The core colors of orange design.
+These colors should always dominate other colors inside a page.
+They are used to highlight elements, figures, texts or actions.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Core colors" }}